 the last and best modern film SLR

 Early 1960 Nikon introduced an SLR camera for the amateur photographer.
 This camera - Nikkorex - was build in cooperation with an other Japanese camera manufacturer: Mamiya.
 6 years later the production of that camera was stopped.
 The much more successful Nikkormat series were introduced in 1965.
 That series was extended with the first electronic camera (EL).
-All later cameras had a very differing success, untill the digital reflex cameras were introduced in 1999.
+All later cameras had a very different success, until the digital reflex cameras were introduced in 1999.

 an unfortunate attempt to interest the amateur photographer